NannyML/nannyml/docs/examples/california_housing.rst

 .. image:: ../_static/example_california_performance_estimation_tmp.svg

 The significant drop at the first few chunks of the analysis period was estimated accurately.
-After that the overall trend seems to be well represented.
+After that, the overall trend seems to be well represented.
 The estimation of performance has a lower variance than actual performance.